zfit/zfit/docs/getting_started/5_minutes_to_zfit.rst

 The plotting example above presents a distinctive feature that had not been shown in the previous exercises: the specific call to ``zfit.run``, a specialised wrapper around ``tf.Session().run``.
 While actions like ``minimize`` or ``sample`` return Python objects (including numpy arrays or scalars), functions like ``pdf`` or ``integrate`` return TensorFlow graphs, which are lazy-evaluated.
 To obtain the value of these PDFs, we need to execute the graph by using ``zfit.run``.

+Also note that we were able to plot the fitting result with the model gaussian without extracting the loss minimizing parameters from ``result``.
+This is possible because parameters are mutable.
+This means that the minimizer can directly manipulate the value of the floating parameter.
+So when you call the ``minimizer.minimize()`` method the value of ``mu`` changes during the optimisation. ``gauss.pdf()`` then uses this new value to calculate the pdf.

 What did just happen?